,

 "Through God's grace all members of our community will grow in heart, mind and spirit.
 We believe in oursleves, others and our faith which will allow us to reach our full potential and achieve our dreams and aspirations."

 We aim for all our children to be successful learners, to be confident individuals and to become responsible citizens.
-We follow the children's interests through their independent learning and support them through each stage of development to learn skills they need for school and beyond.

 Our Class Saint